1 COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL

 3.3 YOUR RIGHT TO OBJECT AND WITHDRAW YOUR CONSENT TO DATA PROCESSING.

-Where our legal basis for processing your Personal Data is based on our Legitimate Interest, you have the right to object.
+to object.
 You have the right to withdraw any Consent you gave to the processing of your Data.
-If we cannot Process your Data it may make it difficult, impossible or unlawful for us to enter into or continue a contract of carriage with you, or provide services to you.
+If we cannot Process your Data it may make it difficult, impossible or unlawful for us to enter into or continue a contract of carriage with you or provide services to you.

 Objecting to processing and/or withdrawing your Consent will not affect the legitimacy of processing that took place prior to you exercising this right.